 Support more devices

-On the iPadOS, Apple has complete control on what devices connects to the iPad and iPhone.
+On the iPadOS, Apple has complete control on what devices connect to the iPad and iPhone.
 Apple does exert control on macOS.
-For example, instead taking the Microsoft route of allowing anybody to write drivers for their own devices, Apple control what kind of video card that is allowed on the macOS and prefer to work with the manufacturers to make the macOS driver.
-Such move will limit what kind of video card that macOS support but it will ensure that the card to you use with macOS will work perfectly if it is supported.
+For example, instead of taking the Microsoft route of allowing anybody to write drivers for their own devices, Apple controls what kind of video card that is allowed on the macOS and prefers to work with the manufacturers to make the macOS driver.
+Such a move will limit what kind of video card that macOS supports but it will ensure that the card you use with macOS will work perfectly if it is supported.

 Making it work touch first, but keyboard capable

-Apple has partially solve this problem by redesigning the mouse pointer for the iPadOS.
+Apple has partially solved this problem by redesigning the mouse pointer for the iPadOS.
 However, the keyboard remains a second class citizen.
-In macOS, Windows and especially in Linux, keyboard mastery rewards the power user by enabling the power user to do things with shortcuts, commands in terminal and gestures on the touch pad or keyboard shortcut.
+In macOS, Windows and especially in Linux, keyboard mastery rewards the power user by enabling the power user to do things with shortcuts, commands in terminal and gestures on the touchpad or keyboard shortcut.
 No such advantage exists for the iPadOS user.
 It is merely a text input device with basic shortcuts to edit text.
 Apps can add keyboard shortcuts, but it is the exception instead of the rule.
-In macOS, there’s a menu bar which list down all the commands and encourage the developer to put keyboard shortcuts in the menu.
+In macOS, there’s a menu bar which lists down all the commands and encourages the developer to put keyboard shortcuts in the menu.
 Since there’s no concept of menu bar, there’s no incentive for developers to make keyboard shortcuts.
 Apple needs a mechanism to reward power users like they did on the macOS.

-Help grow this site and my family by visiting my affiliate links below.
+Help grow this website and my family by visiting my affiliate links below.
 I will get a cut with out any extra cost to you: